Wazza1999/Project2-Quiz/README.md

 - I have used #0000ff as the background colour in case the image fails to load

-- I have used #fff as the colour for the main container as it makes the contents stand out more
+- I have used lightblue as the colour for the main container as it makes the contents stand out more

-- I have used #333 as the colour for the border of the container
+- I have used black as the colour for the border of the container

-- I have used #001e4d as the colour for the quiz Title as it stands out in fron the of the banner image without appearing too bright in contrast to the background image

 - I have used #b8860b as the colour for when you hover over a button as I just think it looks nice

-- I have used #008000 as the colour for when you pick the correct answer

-- I have used #8b0000 as the colour for when you pick the incorrect answer

 ##Typography
 Google fonts was used to import the chosen fonts for use in the site.